mcharouk/aws/Certification/developer.md

 * Target Tracking Policy does not support directly scaling based on ApproximateNumberOfMessages.
 But it's possible to calculate a custom metric taking account of ApproximateNumberOfMessages, Number of instances in ASG, and acceptable backlog size per instance to use target tracking.
 More details [here](https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-using-sqs-queue.html)

 # Caching

-* an alternative to write through cache strategy, is to write the data in the backend and invalidate the cache.
+* a flavor of mix of lazy loading and write through caching strategy, is to write the data in the backend and invalidate the cache, instead of just setting a TTL to the key.
 It can lower the amount of memory the cache uses, by only storing the keys that are effectively used

 # CloudFront

-* failover
+* Failover
   * routes all incoming requests to the primary origin, even when a previous request failed over.
 It only sends requests to 2ndary after a request the the primary fails.
   * Only failover on GET, HEAD or OPTIONS method.
 * CloudFront functions works only on a viewer request, not for an origin request.
 Lambda@Edge are the only option in this case.